-6.8.2 Hinged window with automatic hinges
+6.9.2 Hinged window with automatic hinges

 - Open the window completely, to release the lock.
 If the locking device is not released and the window is closed nevertheless, there is the danger of the window breaking due to the massive counter-pressure. - ▶ When opening the hinged windows, ensure that there are no torsional forces.
-Open and close the hinged windows evenly.
+Open and close the hinged windows evenly. - If the catch lever is equipped with a safety knob, press the safety knob when operating the catch lever.